 Mashed Potatoes With Sour Cream Is Total Comfort Food

 We get it — mashed potatoes with sour cream are indulgent and not for every day!
-But around the holidays, we want creamy, silky smooth, luxurious mashed potatoes, and these fit the bill.
+But around the holidays (Thanksgiving, Christmas, Easter!), we want creamy, silky smooth, luxurious mashed potatoes, and these fit the bill.

 Why do we love them so much?
 Butter and heavy cream certainly don’t hurt the cause!
-But it’s the fact that they’re made with a ricer (smoothest, creamiest texture for mashed potatoes ever!), and finished with sour cream and lots of fresh chives that takes them over the top.
+But it’s the fact that they’re made with a ricer (smoothest, creamiest texture for mashed potatoes ever!), and finished with sour cream and lots of fresh chives (or green onions!) that takes them over the top.
 You absolutely cannot beat the taste!

 Tips below for freezing and reheating, so you can even make these before your big holiday feast!
 One less thing to worry about the day of?
 Yes, please!